-Action 4: SHPS will issue a request for proposals and implement an open selection process for back-office service providers.
+Action 4: SHPS will issue a request for proposals and implement an open selection process for back-office service providers

-Action 5: SHPS has amended PS7's 2024-25 local control and accountability plan (LCAP) to reflect the relationship between the SHA contract and student outcomes.
+Action 5: SCHS has amended its 2024-25 local control and accountability plan (LCAP) to reflect the relationship between the SHA contract and student outcomes.

-District Staff Analysis of Response to Concern 3: One of the main duties of a charter school's governing board is to ensure the fiscal sustainability and legal compliance of the charter school.
+District Staff Analysis of Response to Concern 3: One of the main duties of a charter school's board is to ensure the fiscal sustainability and legal compliance of the school.
 Action items 2-4 seem like positive steps toward that goal.
 Action item 1 addresses issues where there may have been an appearance of a conflict of interest.
-Action item 5 addresses transparent alignment between the budget and PS7's educational program.
-This last item has significance as the LCAP is described in the charter petition as the mechanism for establishing and updating the charter school's goals.
+Action item 5 addresses transparent alignment between the budget and education program.
+This last item has significance as the LCAP is described in the renewal petition as the mechanism for establishing and updating the charter school's goals.
 It also is the metric by which all local educational agencies in California are asked to account for how they spend public dollars.

-Should the Board vote to approve PS7's renewal petition, District staff have the capacity to support the above action steps in the following way:
+Should the Board vote to approve SCHS's renewal petition, District staff will have the capacity to support the above action steps in the following ways:

-District Action 1: Review key governance submissions (i.e., SHPS Board calendar, qualifications, training) each year and provide a summary of that review, at minimum, in the annual report as part of regular oversight.
+District Action 1: Review key governance submissions (i.e., board calendar, qualifications, training) each year and provide a summary of that review at minimum in the annual report as part of regular oversight.

-District Action 2: Review PS7's LCAP each year for legal compliance and transparent alignment with goals/education programs.
-District staff will provide a summary of that review, at minimum, in the annual report as part of regular oversight.
+District Action 2: Review the charter LCAP each year for legal compliance and transparent alignment with goals/educational programs.
+Staff will provide a summary of that review, at a minimum, in the annual report as part of regular oversight.